Disease/Disorder

 Experimental treatment approaches, such as using monoclonal antibodies directed against leukemia-specific antigens, may improve patient function by eliminating or reducing exposure to toxic chemotherapeutic agents.
 Exercise is being investigated in adults as a cancer “drug” that may enhance the outcomes of current treatment regimens.

-Improvements in health-related quality of life (HRQoL) and physical activity have been demonstrated in pediatric patients with leukemia or lymphoma after undergoing a four-week inpatient rehabilitation program.
-17 Several studies have demonstrated the efficacy of exercise programs on prevention of long-term side effects of cancers and cancer-related treatments in children with malignancies.
+Improvements in health-related quality of life (HRQoL) and physical activity have been demonstrated in pediatric patients with leukemia or lymphoma after undergoing a four-week inpatient rehabilitation program.17 Several studies have demonstrated the efficacy of exercise programs on prevention of long-term side effects of cancers and cancer-related treatments in children with malignancies.
 Larger, randomized, controlled trials and longitudinal studies are needed to develop appropriate protocols and clinical practice guidelines for this group of patients.
+Utilization of other scoring systems for measurements of function need to be evaluated in patients with leukemia and lymphoma.
+Larger, randomized, controlled trials and longitudinal studies are needed to develop appropriate protocols and clinical practice guidelines around rehabilitation and pain management for this patient population.

 References